 Water parameters

-- Nitrate: Below 20 ppm – Nitrate is a less toxic byproduct of the nitrogen cycle, but high levels can still be harmful to fish.
-Regular water changes will help keep nitrate levels in check.
+- Nitrate: While nitrate is a less toxic byproduct of the nitrogen cycle, it is important to keep its levels below 20 ppm.
+Regular water changes and careful monitoring will help maintain safe nitrate levels.

-- Filtration: A good filtration system is crucial to maintaining water quality.
+- Filtration: A good filtration system is essential for maintaining water quality.
 It helps remove debris and harmful substances, ensuring a healthy environment for the fish.
+Choosing a filter that is appropriate for the tank size will aid in effective water circulation.

 Decor

-- Substrate: A sandy or fine-grained substrate can mimic the riverbed or stream bottom where red eye tetras are often found.
-A natural-colored substrate will complement the overall look of the aquarium.
+Choosing a sandy or fine-grained substrate replicates the riverbed or stream bottom where red eye tetras are commonly found.
+A natural-colored substrate enhances the overall aesthetic of the aquarium while promoting a more authentic environment, allowing the fish to exhibit natural foraging behaviors.

 Tank mates